 - Libby by Overdrive for ebooks and audiobooks

 - Kanopy for independent films and documentaries

 - Hoopla for ebooks, audiobooks, movies, TV series, music & comics

 - Tumblebooks with read-along picture books, chapter books, National Geographic videos, non-fiction books & graphic novels for kids

 - Flipster with a selection of magazines that can be read online

 - Rosetta Stone for learning a new language

 - Lynda with more than 3,000 online courses in a wide variety of subjects

 We appreciate the patience and understanding of our patrons as we contribute to our community’s effort to limit the spread of the virus.
 Please check our website, facebook page or email distribution for further updates.
-We hope to be able to offer programming again soon along the following schedule.

 The New Providence Memorial Library has programs and services for teens in middle and high school, grades 6-12.